We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Hormonal birth control, including oral contraceptive pills, could also calm your premenstrual breast symptoms.
-Ask your healthcare provider about these options if you suffer from severe breast pain and are not interested in becoming pregnant in the near future.
+Ask your healthcare provider about these options if you experience severe breast pain and are not interested in becoming pregnant in the near future.

 Lifestyle changes can also help manage premenstrual breast swelling and tenderness.
 Wear a supportive sports bra when symptoms are at their worst.
 You may choose to wear the bra at night as well, to provide extra support while you sleep.

 Diet can play a role in breast pain.
 Caffeine, alcohol, and foods that are high in fat and salt can increase discomfort.
 Reducing or eliminating these substances from your diet in the week or two before your period may help manage or prevent symptoms.

 Certain vitamins and minerals may also help relieve breast pain and related PMS symptoms.
-The U.S. Department of Health and Human Services Office on Women’s Health recommends consuming 400 international units (IU) of vitamin E and 400 mg of magnesium daily to help ease PMS symptoms.
+The U.S. Department of Health and Human Services Office on Women’s Health recommends consuming 400 international units (IU) of vitamin E and 400 milligrams of magnesium daily to help ease PMS symptoms.
 You can find a variety of options here.
 Since supplements are not monitored by the FDA, choose from a reputable manufacturer.

 Choose a variety of foods rich in these nutrients, such as: